In the Courts

 Regulatory and Enforcement Actions

 - 127,000 WORKERS FOUND MISCLASSIFIED BY NEW YORK REGULATORS IN 2013.
 The New York Task Force on Employee Misclassification issued its 2013 Annual Report on February 1, 2014.
 The Report identifies the top 12 industries showing the highest incidence of independent contractor misclassification in 2013, including professional, scientific and technical services; food/drink services; administrative and support services; ambulatory health care services; construction; education services; performing arts, spectator sports and related industries; specialty trade contractors; personal and laundry services; couriers and messengers; motion picture and sound recording industries; and amusement, gambling and recreational industries.
-As discussed more fully in our blog post dated February 28, 2014, the New York State Department of Labor found nearly 127,000 workers to have been misclassified in the state and over $55 million in unpaid unemployment contributions were due.
+As discussed more fully in my blog post dated February 28, 2014, the New York State Department of Labor found nearly 127,000 workers to have been misclassified in the state and over $55 million in unpaid unemployment contributions were due.

 Other Newsworthy Matters